Timm49/similar-content-laravel/README.md

 # Similar Content Laravel

-Help your users discover related content or find what they’re looking for—based on meaning, not just keywords.
-This package makes it easy to add content recommendations and semantic search to your Laravel app, without needing any knowledge of AI, vectors, or embeddings.
+Add content recommendations and semantic search to your Laravel applications in a breeze with the power of AI.

 ## What this package does
+This package simplifies adding content recommendations and semantic search to your Laravel application.
+You don't need any prior knowledge of AI, vectors, or embeddings—this package handles the complexity for you.

 **Generate embeddings of your databases content**